 Teachers can add course content and assignments into different folders.
 Otherwise, there is no way to create separate lessons, comprised of learning content and assignments.
 The folders are represented by small icons, that are are indistinguishable from one another, instead of tiles.
 There is no way for students to see their progress through class material.

 NEO is very accessible, offering more than 40 languages, including Right to Left languages. itslearning is available in 17 languages.
-NEO has mobile apps for iOS, Android, and Windows, and schools can have their own branded app. itslearning users can access their native iOS and Android apps.
+NEO has mobile apps for iOS and Android, and schools can have their own branded app. itslearning users can access their native iOS and Android apps.